williambe/drupal-project/README.md

 * Contrib Theme (packages of type `drupal-theme`) will be placed in `web/themes/contrib/`
 * Custom Theme (packages of type `drupal-custom-theme`) will be placed in `web/themes/custom/`
 * Profiles (packages of type `drupal-profile`) will be placed in `web/profiles/contrib/`
+* Features generate modules (custom packages of type `drupal-features-module`) will be placed by a custom installer in `web/modules/features/`
 * Creates default writable versions of `settings.php` and `services.yml`.
 * Creates `sites/default/files`-directory.
 * Latest version of drush is installed locally for use at `vendor/bin/drush`.